Average treatment effect

 The average treatment effect (ATE) is a measure used to compare treatments (or interventions) in randomized experiments, evaluation of policy interventions, and medical trials.
 The ATE measures the difference in mean (average) outcomes between units assigned to the treatment and units assigned to the control.
 In a randomized trial (i.e., an experimental study), the average treatment effect can be estimated from a sample using a comparison in mean outcomes for treated and untreated units.
 However, the ATE is generally understood as a causal parameter (i.e., an estimate or property of a population) that a researcher desires to know, defined without reference to the study design or estimation procedure.
 Both observational studies and experimental study designs with random assignment may enable one to estimate an ATE in a variety of ways.

+The average treatment effect is under some conditions directly related to the partial dependence plot.